Disclosure: this is a paid sponsored post

 So there is slightly more sugar in the Mighty Lights, but in all other areas the new crisps stand up well to the standard alternatives.

-So that left Monkey and me.
-We’ve munched our way through some Roast Chicken and Lightly Salted packets of the Walkers Mighty Lights and they got the thumbs up from both of us.
+So that left my son and I. We’ve munched our way through some Roast Chicken and Lightly Salted packets of the Walkers Mighty Lights and they got the thumbs up from both of us.
 I hadn’t had Roast Chicken flavour crisps for a while and it was nice to try them again.

 We all agreed that these crisps were not greasy, had plenty of flavour, but not too strong, and all the crisps were consistently cooked – no yucky burnt ones in sight!